abhilasha-n-satish/SQL_Challenge/Financial_Analysis.md

 ## Introduction

-You are a Finance Analyst working for 'The Big Bank' You have been tasked with finding out about your customers and their banking behavior.
-Examine the accounts they hold and the type of transactions they make to develop greater insight into your customers.
+In my capacity as a Finance Analyst at 'The Big Bank', I am embarking on a comprehensive analysis of our customers' banking behaviors.
+My objective is to meticulously scrutinize the diverse range of accounts they hold and the specific types of transactions they engage in.
+This deep dive into our banking data is aimed at developing a profound understanding of our customer base, which will be pivotal in enhancing our financial services and tailoring them to meet the evolving needs of our clients.

 ## Table Creation
 ```sql